Mad-Zoo-Events/solarflare-max/README.md

 }
 ```

 ## Usage in Ableton

 Add the `solarflare_msg.amxd` M4L device to a MIDI track in Ableton, and add a MIDI clip.
 MIDI messages corresponding to mapped actions will trigger an API call.

+You can check the Max console for output to verify your mappings work mas intended.